 By default, traditional strings and symbols are compared for equality and ordered using legacy rules.
 String and symbol are ordered using a character based comparison, and equality includes non-printing characters as well as printing characters.
-The collation is described in more detail on page 75.
+The collation is described in more detail under "Traditional String Legacy Collation" on page 74.

 Unicode strings always use a an IcuCollator, and comparison is based on the entire string, and is highly configurable; the character data tables are not used.
 Unicode string equality does not consider non-printing characters.
-Unicode collation is described starting on page 76.
+Unicode collation is described under "Unicode String Collation using ICU libraries" on page 74.

-Since legacy and Unicode equality and ordering rules are different, traditional strings and symbols, using legacy comparision, cannot be ordered with Unicode strings (other than using protocol that explicitly provides a collator).
+Since legacy and Unicode equality and ordering rules are different, traditional strings and symbols, using legacy comparison, cannot be ordered with Unicode strings (other than using protocol that explicitly provides a collator).
 To avoid inconsistent results, attempting to do so results in an error.

-When Unicode Comparison Mode is enabled (see page 81), traditional strings and symbols are also collated using Unicode rules, and can be ordered and compared with Unicode strings in collections.
+When Unicode Comparison Mode is enabled (see "Unicode Comparison Mode" on page 79), traditional strings and symbols are also collated using Unicode rules, and can be ordered and compared with Unicode strings in collections.